-It is important to note that the preschedule process does not require adjacent BAs to call or fax one another to ensure that preschedule checkout is complete.
-Once a BA validates that its confirmed NSI matches the WIT NSI using one of the processes outlined above, it is deemed to have completed the obligations of a preschedule checkout.
+It is important to note that the preschedule process does not require adjacent Balancing Authorities to call or fax one another to ensure that preschedule checkout is complete.
+Once a Balancing Authority validates that its confirmed NSI matches the Interchange Software NSI using one of the processes outlined above, it is deemed to have completed the obligations of a preschedule checkout.

 WR2

 The intent of this requirement is to have available personnel that will respond to preschedule checkout issues.
-WR2 encourages BAs to provide personnel to facilitate Interchange scheduling when issues arise which affect future days.
+WR2 encourages Balancing Authorities to provide personnel to facilitate Interchange scheduling when issues arise which affect future days.
 This requirement helps ensure that issues with Interchange scheduling can be resolved in a timely manner.

 WR2 is not to be interpreted as a mandate for any entity to create a seven-day per week scheduling department.
 Further, this is not a requirement to create an immediate response desk.